mhajij/Algebraically_Informed_Deep_Nets/README.md

 ```

 Additional arguments are also provided for customized value for the delta constant in the Temperly-Lieb or for generic hyperparameters to train the networks.

+## Using AIDN to obtain Reshetikhin-Turaev knot invariants

 Finally, we utilize AIDN to obtain new knot theory invariants using the Reshetikhin-Turaev construction.
 The latter can be tested or trained using the file